sourcegraph/sourcegraph-public-snapshot/doc/index.md

 - [Self-hosted](admin/install/index.md): Deploy and manage your own Sourcegraph instance.
 - [Sourcegraph Cloud](https://sourcegraph.com/search): For public code only.
 No signup or installation required.

 For self-hosted Sourcegraph instances, you run a Docker image or Kubernetes cluster on-premises or on your preferred cloud provider.
-There are [3 tiers](https://about.sourcegraph.com/pricing): Core, Team, and Enterprise.
+There are [3 tiers](https://about.sourcegraph.com/pricing): Free, Team, and Enterprise.
 Team and Enterprise features require a [Sourcegraph subscription](https://about.sourcegraph.com/contact/sales).

 ## Other links